igor-anosov/llamaindex-essay-rag/README.md

 ## Customization

-- Adjust `chunk_size` and `chunk_overlap` parameters in the code for better text splitting
+- Adjust `chunk_size` and `chunk_overlap` parameters for better text splitting
-- Modify the `top_k` parameter to control how many results are returned
+- Modify the `top_k` parameter to control search results
-- Edit the query prompts in the `search_cvs` and `analyze_cv` functions for different analysis approaches
+- Edit query prompts in the functions for different analysis approaches
+- Set `persist_dir` in ChromaDB for persistent storage

 ## License